Your friends are fundraising. Don't miss out, opt in.

 I will swim from England to France Solo 🇫🇷🏊🏽♂️🏴󠁧󠁢󠁥󠁮󠁧󠁿 in September 2025 without a wetsuit.
 This 21 mile slog through freezing, jellyfish filled waters, is the busiest shipping lane in the world; 2,608 people have successfully crossed; more have summited Mount Everest.

-The swim and all expenses are paid for out of my personal pocket; 100% of donations go directly to Versus Arthritis, the same charity that helped my parents and I through Arthritis.
+The swim and all expenses are paid for out of my personal pocket; 100% of donations go directly to Arthritis UK, the same charity that helped my parents and I through Arthritis.

-I’m in the Arthritis Community, a Webinar with Dr Sen at a High School, a speech at the UCLH Town Hall, been interviewed by Sky News, and an article written by DAZN.
+I’m in the Arthritis Community, a Webinar with Dr Sen at a High School, a speech at the UCLH Town Hall, been interviewed by Sky News, ITV News, BBC Breakfast, Riverside Radio, and an article written by DAZN.
 I've done two podcasts, Arthur's Place and Swimmingpod.
-I attend quarterly meetings & annual Away Days with Drs & patients.
+I attend meetings & annual Away Days with Drs & patients (UCLH PPIE, JAR Project).

 My mission is to inspire movement in people with Arthritis through this non-contact, non-impact, non-weight-bearing physical outlet.
 I was misdiagnosed for two years, I had deep shame of having an "old person's disease"; yet JIA impacts thousands of kids; often kids are undiagnosed or misunderstood.
 I want to help change that narrative, reduce diagnosis time, and give hope that this long term disease doesn't have to be a barrier from achieving their dreams.
 My hope is to showcase swimming not only as a sport, but as a pathway to healing, community, and long-term wellbeing.
 I think back to that 11-year-old boy who just wanted to play football.
 I want to give that child, and thousands like him; hope.

-I'll be the first known Juvenile Idiopathic Arthritis patient to swim the English Channel Solo; database
+I might be the first person with Juvenile Idiopathic Arthritis to swim the English Channel Solo; db

 The donations support research, community, and services to improve patient’s quality of life.
 For example, there is a Residential weekend camp for kids to do activities (archery, mini-golf, white-water rafting) designed to build confidence, peer support, and independence.